 'Brassard' was the Free French capture of the island of Elba off the western coast of Italy (17/19 June 1944).

-This Italian island had been seized by the Germans in 'Achse' (ii) after the signature of Italy’s September 1943 armistice with the Allies.
+This Italian island had been seized from the Italians by the Germans in 'Achse' (ii) after the signature of Italy’s September 1943 armistice with the Allies.
 The initial French proposal, at a time later in 1943, to take the island had been rejected by General Dwight D. Eisenhower, commander of the Allied forces in the Mediterranean theatre, who considered such an undertaking would be an unwarranted dispersal of resources while the planning of the 'Shingle' landing at Anzio was under way.
 After the departure of Eisenhower to assume overall command of the Allied forces earmarked for the 'Overlord' assault on Normandy, General Sir Henry Maitland Wilson had taken over command of the Mediterranean theatre, and later approved the undertaking.

 The Allies wished to gain possession of Elba as this would make it possible for them to dominate German shipping in the Piombino Channel and vehicles on the coastal road of the Italian peninsula, both of these being communication arteries vital to the supply of the German forces in western Italy.